Happyr/AutoFallbackTranslationBundle/README.md

 This bundle uses Google to translate messages that you have not translated yet.
 So instead of using a fallback language you get a Google translated string.
 Sure, Google translate is not optimal but it is way better then using a different language.
-With this feature you can deploy a new version even before your translators has done their work.
+With this feature you can deploy a new version even before your translators have done their work.

 ### To Install